 Once again, our knowledgeable Web services experts are offering their predictions for the coming year.
 How accurate were last year's predictions?
 Check them out here.
-Then,
+Then, see what they've predicted for the world of Web services in 2004 below.

 Look into your own crystal ball and tell us what you see for the Web services world in 2004.
 Post your predictions in our Sound Off feature.